Our Governors

 Matthew Isherwood

 Like all governors, my aim is to be a critical friend to the school - supporting and giving accountability, and lending my skills where I can.
-As a foundation governor, I have a particular focus to help contribute to and maintain the Christian ethos of the School, which is particularly close to my heart, being a committed member of the local Church community.
+As a foundation governor, I have a particular focus on helping contribute to and maintain the Christian ethos of the schools, which is particularly close to my heart, being a committed member of the local Church community.

 My professional background has moved over the years from being in design & marketing to web development and team management, giving me a broad range of skills and experience that I hope the school can also benefit from.